dishadebnath23/PracticeQuestions/Day-3-Java-Latest-Features/README.md

 };

 Using lambda expression:

 Runnable r = () -> System.out.println("Running");

-The lambda expression is shorter, cleaner, and easier to understand compared to the anonymous class.
+The lambda expression is shorter, cleaner, and easier to understand.

 Q4.
 What is a Stream in Java?